 LP-BM5 retrovirus complex-infected C57BL/6 mice develop immunodeficiency, somewhat analogous to AIDS, termed murine AIDS (MAIDS).
 After secondary stimulation with syngeneic B-cell lymphomas from LP-BM5-infected mice, C57BL/6 mice produced vigorous CD8+ cytotoxic T lymphocytes specific for MAIDS-associated tumors.
 An anti-LP-BM5 specificity was suggested because spleen and lymph node cells from LP-BM5-infected mice served as target cells in competition assays, and cells from LP-BM5, but not ecotropic, virus-infected mice functioned as secondary in vitro stimulators to generate cytotoxic T lymphocytes to MAIDS tumors.

 Erbe, Jennifer G.; Green, Kathy A.; Crassi, Karen M.; Morse, Herbert C.; and Green, W R., "Cytolytic T Lymphocytes Specific for Tumors and Infected Cells from Mice with a Retrovirus-induced Immunodeficiency Syndrome."
 (1992).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1174.